Liedzeit/pagidocsy/content/en/docs/Basics/surface.md

 ##### Double page mode
 Switch to *double page mode* by pressing the **d key**.
-The pages that are under the mouse pointer will make up the entire window - and replaced by a high-resolution version of the page image.
+The pages that are under the mouse pointer will make up the entire window - and are replaced by a high-resolution version of the page image.

 ![Doulblepage-mode](/images/Doulblepage-mode.png)

-Navigate through the output using the arrow keys.
+Navigate through the issue using the arrow keys.

 {{< alert >}}In the double page mode some functions, for example those of the icon bar are deactivated.{{< /alert >}}